decentraland/adr/content/ADR-142-extended-passport-support.md

 1. Equipped wearables:
 Take the information from the profile.
 There are the equipped wearables, emotes and the current name.

-1. Items: wearables/emotes/names/lands:
+1. Items: wearables/emotes/names/lands: New endpoints will be created in [lambdos](https://github.com/decentraland/lambdos) for every type of item.
-For the wearables and emotes there are two available endpoints `/wearables-by-owner` and `/emotes-by-owner` that can be used for that.
-It will be necessary to create `/names-by-owner` and `/lands-by-owner` endpoints with similar behavior.

 1. Guest: Passport for guest users will show only name and description, there is nothing to do for guests from the Catalyst end.